A collaborative team of health-care professionals will support you during your assessment, treatment and follow-up care.

 A Psychosocial Oncology Clinician is a counsellor with specialized training and knowledge in cancer.
 A PSO provides extra support as needed for you and your family during your cancer journey.
 They can connect you to support services that are available through CancerCare Manitoba.

-Our Education and Liaison Nurse works with patients, families, and their health-care providers, who may have some additional needs along their cancer journey.
+Our Education and Liaison Nurse works with patients, families, and healthcare providers who may have additional needs along their cancer journey.
 Patients and family members can talk directly to the nurse about their journey and available resources.
-She can assist health-care providers obtain efficient service for their patients, from the point of suspicion of cancer through treatment, follow up and palliative care.
+They can assist healthcare providers in obtaining trauma-informed, patient-centered and culturally safe service for their patients, from the point of suspicion of cancer through treatment, follow up and palliative care.

 An FPO is a family doctor who has extra training and experience with caring for people with cancer.
 At CancerCare Manitoba, many patients see an FPO instead of an oncologist while they are receiving chemotherapy.
 The FPO has the expertise and time to give you relief from any sickness or discomfort the medicine might cause.
 The FPO works closely with the oncologist to ensure you get the best possible care